All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Seek immediate medical attention if you experience: - Severe hypoglycemia symptoms (shakiness, confusion, sweating, rapid heartbeat) when combining GH peptides or GLP-1 medications with diabetes drugs.
 Check blood glucose immediately.
 If below 70 mg/dL, consume fast-acting glucose and call your provider - Severe allergic reaction (swelling of face/throat, difficulty breathing, hives spreading beyond the injection site) after any injection.
 Call 911.
 This is extremely rare with peptides but requires immediate response - Chest pain or significant heart rate changes after starting a new peptide, especially if you take cardiovascular medications

-Contact your provider within 24 hours for: - Persistent nausea or vomiting that does not resolve within 24 hours of starting a new compound - Injection site reactions that spread, worsen, or show signs of infection (increasing redness, warmth, streaking) - Significant mood changes (anxiety, agitation, depression) after adding a new peptide to your protocol - Unusual swelling, particularly in hands, feet, or face (can indicate fluid retention from GH peptides)
+Contact your provider within 24 hours for: - Persistent nausea or vomiting that doesn't resolve within 24 hours of starting a new compound - Injection site reactions that spread, worsen, or show signs of infection (increasing redness, warmth, streaking) - Significant mood changes (anxiety, agitation, depression) after adding a new peptide to your protocol - Unusual swelling, particularly in hands, feet, or face (can indicate fluid retention from GH peptides)

 Keep your provider's contact information easily accessible.
 The includes direct messaging for non-emergency questions and clear guidance on when to seek urgent care.